TheAcharya/MarkerData-Website/docs/faq.md

 ## Does Marker Data replaces Producer's Best Friend?

-No. In fact it complements it. **Producer’s Best Friend** is the best application for creating spreadsheet report (for Numbers, Excel, Preview, etc.) about the Video Clips, Audio Clips, Titles, Generators, Markers, Keywords, Effects, and Transitions. **Marker Data** only extracts information pertaining markers and its accompanying metadata.
-Nothing more.
+Contrary to negation, **Producer’s Best Friend** serves as a complement rather than a contradiction.
+It stands as the optimal application for crafting comprehensive spreadsheet reports compatible with platforms such as Numbers, Excel, Preview, and others.
+This versatile tool adeptly encompasses diverse elements, including Video Clips, Audio Clips, Titles, Generators, Markers, Keywords, Effects, and Transitions.

+In contrast, **Marker Data** specialises solely in the extraction of information pertinent to markers and their associated metadata.
+It confines its focus to this specific domain, providing a nuanced and refined functionality distinct from the broader spectrum covered by Producer’s Best Friend.

 ## Can Marker Data's Data Set be used with other applications?